 Experience the rich history of Boston firsthand at the Boston Tea Party Ships & Museum.
 Located in the Fort Point neighborhood, this interactive museum brings the key events that led to the American Revolution to life through an all-encompassing, immersive experience.

-Dedicated to telling the story of the Boston Tea Party, the museum has incredible exhibits that will take you back to 1773.
+Dedicated to telling the story of the Boston Tea Party, this popular Boston museum has incredible exhibits that will take you back to 1773.
 Enjoy fun, hands-on displays like exploring full-scale replica 18th-century sailing vessels docked in Boston Harbor and throwing tea overboard!
 Costumed actors portray British soldiers and historical figures like Samuel Adams.

 Explore the tearoom, sample different teas, and watch a multi-sensory film depicting the beginning of the American Revolution.
 You can also take guided tours of the surrounding Fort Point neighborhood.